Brendan Donovan Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective nine K/9, the 10th-best in MLB.
+- The Reds pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Reds have a 5.08 team ERA that ranks 28th across all league pitching staffs.
+- The Reds' 5.06 team ERA ranks 28th among all MLB pitching staffs.

-- The Reds rank 23rd in baseball in home runs surrendered (83 total, 1.3 per game).
+- Reds pitchers combine to rank 24th in baseball in home runs given up (85 total, 1.3 per game).

-- The Reds will look to Abbott (1-0) in his second start of the season.
+- Greene (1-4) gets the starting nod for the Reds in his 13th start of the season.
+He has a 3.92 ERA in 62 2/3 innings pitched, with 88 strikeouts.

-- The left-hander last appeared on Monday against the Milwaukee Brewers, when he threw six scoreless innings while giving up one hit.
+- The righty's most recent time out came on Thursday, June 1 against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.